A Step-by-Step guide to better Bottom Turns

 Minor Bottom Turns

 A minor bottom turn is used to sweep yourself diagonally to the wave’s face.
 The most common manoeuvres coming after this bottom turn are top turns, cutbacks and roundhouses.
+Minor bottom turns are commonly used on waves with softer shoulders.

 Major Bottom Turns